mpcsb/testing_branch/_posts/2021-02-20-outliers_time_series.md

 When dealing with data which does not follow time, finding outliers is hard, but even simple approaches might yield decent results.
 Setting a threshold for the percentile that determines what is a classifier works nicely in one dimensional data, and might even be useful in low dimensional data.
 To make sure, add a Bonferroni Outlier test and whatever you decide, it has some support.
 For time series that evidently not a satisfying answer.
 Even very rare values can be periodical; this is in fact a common pattern.

-One decent definition of outlier is a measurement that does not fit with the data generating process.
+One definition of outlier is a measurement that does not fit with the data generating process.
 For a sufficient amount of samples, the signal makes itself clear, even when in presence of _significant_ noise.
 Let's focus on the problem with a small amount of data points — something like monthly series, a frequent business scenario.

 ___